RichardSaouma/NFL_Event_Demand_Estimation/README.md

 # NFL_Event_Demand_Estimation
-Script to Schedule live scrapes of secondary-market NFL event ticket prices
+Script to Schedule live scrapes of secondary-market NFL event ticket prices into local POSTGRESQL json tables for (to be later released) analyses.
+Trivial to import/schedule any other type of live event.

 These scripts allow you to programmatically pull secondary-market ticket prices for events covered by stubhub into a local POSTGRESQL database